Will it be chaotic? Yes. Will it be stressful? It can be. Will it be worth it? Totally.

 “This is a time for Cub Scouts to really show off what they’re doing,” says Dennis Kampa, a Rocky Mountain Council volunteer who has taught Day Camp School for more than two decades.
 Kampa encourages parents to go one step further and volunteer to help out at camp.
 “There’s a reason your kid joined Cub Scouts.
 Shouldn’t you be a part of that delivery system?”

-Getting involved will help ease some of your own fears, especially if this is your son’s first day camp.
+Getting involved will help ease some of your own fears, especially if this is your son or daughter’s first day camp.
 This is also a chance for parents to meet and spend time with their son’s leaders; plus, parents get a chance to connect with each other outside of their typical den environment.

 Most day camps use youth staff to run stations for Cub Scouts.
 “When we train youth staff right, they are excited for Scouting and getting outside,” Mooney says.